stefnnyy/stefnnyy/README.md

 ## About Me 🚀

 I'm a product designer with a passion for crafting intuitive, user-centered experiences for customers and businesses.
-Currently expanding leaning into design engineering to bridge the gap between design and development, and bring ideas to life with both aesthetic clarity and functional precision.
+Currently expanding and leaning into design engineering to bridge the gap between design and development, and bring ideas to life with both aesthetic clarity and functional precision.

 - 📫 How to reach me: **gloriaobianuju34@gmail.com**